NilPointer-Software/bdfd-wiki/src/bdscript/defer.md

 # $defer
-Defers interactions with components and slash commands.
+Defers response to an interaction from components and slash commands.

 ## Usage
 ```